Minys233/gnome-shell-system-monitor-applet/README.md

 ([system-monitor-next](https://extensions.gnome.org/extension/3010/system-monitor-next/))
 will be updated continuously with the `master` branch.

-This is preferable for users on bleeding edge distributions that prefer not to wait for a stable release from the main repo.
+This is preferable for users on bleeding edge distributions who prefer not to wait for a stable release from the main repo.
 Of course, since we're releasing directly from `master` some instability is inevitable.